alexanto/dev-resources/interview/css.md

    The above `fill="purple"` is an example of a presentational attribute.
 Interestingly, and unlike inline styles like `style="fill: purple"` which also happens to be an attribute, presentational attributes can be overriden by CSS styles defined in a stylesheet.
 So, if you did something like `svg { fill: blue; }` it would override the purple fill we've defined.
 * **Can you give an example of an `@media` property other than `screen`?**
 * **What are some of the "gotchas" for writing efficient CSS?**
+    Firstly, understand that browsers match selectors from rightmost (key selector) to left.
+Browsers filter out elements in the DOM according to the key selector and traverse up its parent elements to determine matches.
+The shorter the length of the selector chain, the faster the browser can determine if that element matches the selector.
+Hence avoid key selectors that are tag and universal selectors.
+They match a large number of elements and browsers will have to do more work in determining if the parents do match.

+    BEM (Block Element Modifier) methodology recommends that everything has a single class, and, where you need hierarchy, that gets baked into the name of the class as well, this naturally makes the selector efficient and easy to override.

+    Be aware of which CSS properties trigger reflow, repaint, and compositing.
+Avoid writing styles that change the layout (trigger reflow) where possible.
 * **What are the advantages/disadvantages of using CSS preprocessors?**
 * **Describe what you like and dislike about the CSS preprocessors you have used.**
 * **How would you implement a web design comp that uses non-standard fonts?**